 Sales Promotion Techniques for Customers:

 Some of the sales promotion activities commonly used by the marketer to increase the sale are:

 It refers to selling product at a special price which is less than the original price for a limited period of time.
 This offer is given to clear off the stock or excessive inventory for example; coke announced 2-liter bottles at Rs 35 only.

-This refers to reduction of the certain percentage of price from list price for a limited period of time.
+This refers to the reduction of the certain percentage of price from list price for a limited period of time.
 The discounts induce the customers to buy and to buy more.
 Generally, at the end of season big companies offer their products at a discounted price to clear off the stock e.g., season’s sale at Snow-White Jain Sons, Paul Garments, Bhuvan Garments, etc.

-This refers to refund or part of the price paid by the customer on presenting the proof of purchase, for example, Rs 2 off on presentation of an empty pack of Ruffle Lays.
+This refers to a refund or part of the price paid by the customer on presenting the proof of purchase, for example, Rs 2 off on presentation of an empty pack of Ruffle Lays.